Michael O'Hehir: Head of Sport

 In 1961 Ireland's first national television station, Telefís Éireann, was founded and O'Hehir was appointed head of sports programmes.
-As a result of his influence O'Hehir secured the broadcasting rights to the closing stages of the All-Ireland hurling and football championships for the new station.
+As a result of his influence, O'Hehir secured the broadcasting rights to the closing stages of the All-Ireland hurling and football championships for the new station.
 As well as his new role O'Hehir continued to keep up a hectic schedule of commentaries.

 Current affairs broadcasting

-O'Hehir's skills did not just confine him to sports broadcasting and, in November 1963, he faced his toughest broadcast.
-By coincidence he was on holidays with his wife Molly in New York City when US President John F. Kennedy was assassinated.
+O'Hehir's skills did not just confine him to sports broadcasting, in November 1963, he faced his toughest broadcast.
+By coincidence, he was on holiday with his wife Molly in New York City when US President John F. Kennedy was assassinated.
 O'Hehir was asked by Telefís Éireann to provide the commentary for the funeral.
 The live five-hour broadcast proved a huge challenge for him, as he had had no association with political or current affairs broadcasting up to that point and lacked the resources available to more established television stations.
 O'Hehir's commentary, however, won widespread acclaim in Ireland and showed a different side of his nature.
 He later described it as the most moving and most demanding commentary of his career.
 O'Hehir was known in the United States prior to this as he had worked with ABC as a racing commentator.
 His presentation of the Kennedy funeral brought offers from American broadcasters, however, he preferred to remain in Ireland.

 O'Hehir later provided commentaries for other non-sporting events such as the reburial of Roger Casement (who had been executed in 1916) in 1965 and the celebrations marking the golden jubilee of the Easter Rising in 1966.

 Later career

-In the early 1970s the initial challenge of being head of sport had faded as Telefís Éireann was now an established broadcaster.
-In 1972 he became manager of the newly designed Leopardstown Racecourse but left the following year to continue writing and broadcasting as a freelance journalist.
-This work took him to the United States where he commentated for NBC in races such as the Arlington Million.
+In the early 1970s, the initial challenge of being head of sport had faded as Telefís Éireann was now an established broadcaster.
+In 1972, he became manager of the newly designed Leopardstown Racecourse but left the following year to continue writing and broadcasting as a freelance journalist.
+This work took him to America where he commentated for NBC in races such as the Arlington Million.
 This association with the American broadcaster lasted well into the eighties.

 In 1975 O'Hehir was honoured by The Late Late Show with a special tribute show.
 In the 1984 People of the Year Awards he was one of the winners.

-In his commentary O'Hehir aimed at impartiality but admitted that he was always blamed for being "against the losers."
-Similarly he was also blamed for making a game out of nothing.
-Shortly after Dublin defeated Galway in 1983 in a tense All-Ireland final about thirty Dublin supporters attacked him in the commentary box when he was commentating at another match in Navan.
-Only the presence of an armed detective - there to protect the microphone - saved him from serious injury.
+In his commentary O'Hehir aimed at impartiality, but admitted that he was always blamed for being "against the losers".
+Similarly, he was also blamed for making a game out of nothing.
+Shortly after Dublin defeated Galway in 1983 in a tense All-Ireland final, about thirty Dublin supporters attacked him in the commentary box when he was commentating at another match in Navan.
+Only the presence of an armed detective – there to protect the microphone – saved him from serious injury.